fsspencer/dockerize-magento/README.md

 1. Download your project code within any directory you want
 2. Copy a single sql file with a database dump to your project root
 3. Get a copy from the original app/etc/config.php
-4. Execute the following from your root directory `dockerize install`
+4. Execute the following from your root directory `dockerize init`
 5. Follow the steps of the script
 6. Select `create new database` and `import database` when the script asks.
 This will create your env.php file, set your store URL and the rest